Liam-Zhou/chuwa1206/ShortQuestions/12.11/HW2.md

-1. Demonstrate in OOPDemo directory.
+1. Demonstrate in codingQuestions/coding1/OOPDemo directory.
 2. A wrapper class in Java is a class that encapsulates a primitive data type into an object.
 These classes are part of the java.lang package and are as follows:
     - `Boolean` for the `boolean` primitive type.
     - `Byte` for the `byte` primitive type.